ayushdhiman-py/ayushdhiman-py/README.md

 # 💫 About Me:
 ### Hi there 👋
-- 🌱 I’m currently learning how to work with APIs using NodeJs and Express
+- 🌱 I’m currently learning DSA and how to work with APIs using NodeJs and Express
 - 👯 I’m looking to collaborate on any tech stack